Quick Answer

 Hospitality businesses collect photos over seasons.

-Anthony runs an Italian restaurant and hosts anniversary dinners.
-A QR code on the menu links to a gallery of past celebrations.
+A restaurant hosting anniversary dinners can place a QR code on the menu that links to a gallery of past celebrations.

 How StackQR fits into photo sharing workflows